herzrasen/pkghist/README.md

-    -a, --after <date>                     Only consider events that occurred after 'date' [Format: "YYYY-MM-DD HH:MM"] --first <n>                        Output the first 'n' pacman events --last <n>                         Output the last 'n' pacman events -L, --limit <limit>                    How many versions to go back in report -l, --logfile <FILE>                   Specify a logfile [default: /var/log/pacman.log] -o, --output-format <output-format>    Select the output format [default: plain]  [possible values: json, plain]
+    -a, --after <date>                     Only consider events that occurred after 'date' [Format: "YYYY-MM-DD HH:MM"] --first <n>                        Output the first 'n' pacman events --last <n>                         Output the last 'n' pacman events -L, --limit <limit>                    How many versions to go back in report. [limit > 0] -l, --logfile <FILE>                   Specify a logfile [default: /var/log/pacman.log] -o, --output-format <output-format>    Select the output format [default: plain]  [possible values: json, plain]

 ARGS:
     <filter>...
 Filter the packages that should be searched for.
 Use regular expressions to specify the exact
-                   pattern to match (e.g. ^linux$ only matches the package 'linux')
+                   pattern to match (e.g. '^linux$' only matches the package 'linux'
 ```

 ## Usage